wpilibsuite/frc-docs/source/docs/hardware/sensors/accelerometers-hardware.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image:: images/accelerometers-hardware/adxl193-single-axis-accelerometer-to-roborio.svg
-  :alt: Shows the three wire connection from the Accelerometer to the Analog In port of the roboRIO.
+  :alt: The three wire connection from the Accelerometer to the Analog In port of the roboRIO.

 As per their name, single-axis accelerometers measure acceleration along a single axis.
 This axis is generally specified on the physical device, and mounting the device in the proper orientation so that the desired axis is measured is highly important.
 Single-axis accelerometers generally output an analog voltage corresponding to the measured acceleration, and so connect to the roboRIO's :doc:`analog input <analog-inputs-hardware>` ports.